Higher Lelong numbers versus full Monge-Amp\`ere mass: Introduction

 \end{corollary}

-For a more general version of this example, we refer to Theorem \ref{the-chili-lelong2v} and the comment following it.
+For a more general version of this corollary, we refer to Theorem \ref{the-chili-lelong2v} and the comment following it.
 It is well-known that there are examples of quasi-psh functions on $\P^1$ having zero Lelong numbers everywhere but their Laplacian charges some pluripolar set in $\P^1$.
-We will explain in Section \ref{sec-zerolelong} how to obtain from this example plenty of quasi-psh functions $u$ on projective manifolds such that $u$ has zero Lelong number everywhere and $\ddc u$ charges some pluripolar sets.
+We will explain in Section \ref{sec-zerolelong} how to obtain from this example plenty of closed positive $(1,1)$-currents on projective manifolds such that they have zero Lelong number everywhere and charge some pluripolar sets.
+Here we say that a closed positive current $T$ charges a set $A$ if the trace measure of $T$ has positive mass on $A$.

 Note that since $\varphi$ and $\log \|z\|$ are valuatively equivalent at $0$ (see Lemma \ref{le-idealsheaf} below or \cite[Corollary 2.2]{ChiLi}), Corollary \ref{cor-phanvidu} shows that even if two psh germs are valuatively equivalent (at $0$), then their Monge-Amp\`ere masses at $0$ are not necessarily equal in general.
 We refer to \cite{Kim-Rassh-assymptotic} for related discussions.